microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/RenameFile.rst

 Response
 --------

-The response to a RenameFile call is JSON (as specified in :rfc:`4627`) containing a single required property:
+The response to a |operation| call is JSON (as specified in :rfc:`4627`) containing a single required property:

 Name
-    The **string** name of the renamed file without a path or file extension. **This is a required value in all successful RenameFile responses (responses with a 200 status code).**
+    The **string** name of the renamed file without a path or file extension.